searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetHierarchyOptions/readme.md

 ## Usage

 ### values
-The required `values` prop contains all facet values where the facet type is 'hierarchy'
+The required `values` prop specifies all facet values where the facet type is 'hierarchy'.

 ```jsx
 <FacetHierarchyOptions values={hierarchyFacet.values} />
 ```

 ### hideCount
-The `hideCount` prop will disable the facet count values
+The `hideCount` prop will disable the facet count values.

 ```jsx
 <FacetHierarchyOptions values={hierarchyFacet.values} hideCount={true} />